Small-span Hermitian matrices over quadratic integer rings

 \section{Maximal small-span infinite families}

-Let $K$ be a quadratic number field and let $R$ be its ring of integers.
+Let $K$ be a quadratic number field.
 We define a \textbf{template} $\mathcal T$ to be a $\C$-graph that is not equivalent to a $\Z$-graph and whose edge-weights are all determined except for some irrational edge-weights $\pm \alpha$ where $\alpha$ is determined only up to its absolute square $a = \alpha \bar \alpha$.
-The pair $(\mathcal T, R)$ is the set of all $R$-graphs where $\alpha$ is substituted by some element $\rho \in R$ where $\rho \bar \rho = a$.
-We say an $R$-graph $G$ \textbf{has template} $\mathcal T$ if $G$ is equivalent to some graph in $(\mathcal T, R)$.
+The pair $(\mathcal T, \mathcal O_K)$ is the set of all $\mathcal O_K$-graphs where $\alpha$ is substituted by some element $\rho \in \mathcal O_K$ where $\rho \bar \rho = a$.
+We say an $\mathcal O_K$-graph $G$ \textbf{has template} $\mathcal T$ if $G$ is equivalent to some graph in $(\mathcal T, \mathcal O_K)$.
 In a template, an edge of weight $1$ is drawn as \tikz[auto] {\path[pedge] (0,0) -- (1.2,0); } and for weight $-1$ we draw \tikz {\path[nedge] (0,0) -- (1.2,0); }.
-Let $\alpha_1$ and $\alpha_2$ denote irrational complex numbers whose absolute squares are $1$ and $2$ respectively.
+Let $\alpha_1$ and $\alpha_2$ denote irrational complex numbers with $\abs{\alpha_1}^2 = 1$ and $\abs{\alpha_2}^2 = 2$ respectively.
 We draw edges of weight $\alpha_1$ as \tikz[auto] {\path[wedge] (0,0) -- (1.2,0); } and $-\alpha_1$ as \tikz {\path[wnedge] (0,0) -- (1.2,0); }.
 Similarly, we draw edges of weight $\pm \alpha_2$ as \tikz[auto] {\path[wwedge] (0,0) -- (1.2,0); } and \tikz {\path[wwnedge] (0,0) -- (1.2,0); }.
 For our purposes, we will not need to draw any other types of edges.
 A vertex with charge $1$ is drawn as \tikz {\node[pc] {$+$};} and a vertex with charge $-1$ is drawn as \tikz {\node[pc] {$-$};}.